Skip to main content

 About the collection

 With the growing human population, increasing demand for food, and the global impact of climate change, the development and adoption of sustainable agricultural practices are critical to ensure a healthy and sustainable future of mankind.
 Moving towards eco-sustainable societies has led the research community to seek for innovative approaches to sustainably increase agricultural production and resilience.
-In support of UN Sustainable Development Goals "To end hunger, achieve food security and improved nutrition and promote sustainable agriculture" (SDG2) and “To protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss” (SDG15), the editors of BMC Plant Biology announce the launch and call for research articles on "Sustainable Agriculture".
-This collection seeks research contributions on various aspects of Sustainable Agriculture, providing insights into the environmental, social and economic factors that affect sustainable agricultural practices and their management.
-This collection will therefore consider a broad range of submissions exploring the following areas of research:
+In support of UN Sustainable Development Goals "To end hunger, achieve food security and improved nutrition and promote sustainable agriculture" (SDG2) and “To protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss” (SDG15), the editors of BMC Plant Biology highlight articles on "Sustainable Agriculture".
+This collection presents research contributions on various aspects of Sustainable Agriculture, providing insights into the environmental, social and economic factors that affect sustainable agricultural practices and their management.
+This collection comprises a broad range of submissions exploring the following areas of research:

 • Technological progress and sustainable agriculture